 I am being a risk taker which I usually am not.
 Even thinking of starting a blog is quite scary as it is very new.

 I was really looking forward to our PD today because I was able to choose what our learning was about and what was relevant to me.
-I am calmer and more patient in my approach.
-If it does not work, I try again without getting flustered.

 We learn much better collaboratively.
 We become more inspired by bouncing different ideas around.